sparkfun/MEMS_Mic_Breakout-ADMP401/README.md

 **NOTE:** *This product has been retired from our catalog due to the IC being EOL.
+We recommend checking out the [ICS-40180](https://www.sparkfun.com/products/18011) as an alternative.
+While the ICS-40180 has similar characteristics, note that the footprint is different than the ADMP401.
 If you are looking for more up-to-date info, please check out the following resource to see how other users are still hacking and improving on this product.*

 * *[SparkFun Forum](https://forum.sparkfun.com/)*